doars/doars/packages/doars/README.md

 One of the following modifiers can be applied.
 If both are applied the directive is ignored.

-- `{Boolean} from = false` Will only be applied on the first frame of the transition.
+- `{boolean} from = false` Will only be applied on the first frame of the transition.
-- `{Boolean} to = false` Will only be applied on the last frame of the transition.
+- `{boolean} to = false` Will only be applied on the last frame of the transition.

 Not using a modifier means the selector is applied during the entire transitioning period.